AmirHaytham/Mini-Udemy/README.md

 # ITI .NET Web Development Intern 2020

-**Mini Udemy Project**
+### 🧐 About The Project

-Mini Udemy is a simple learning website built with .NET using asp .NET MVC for ITI summer 2020 internship.
+> **Mini Udemy** is a simple learning website built with .NET using ASP.NET MVC for ITI summer 2020 internship.

 **The main Idea of the project is :**